Tips for selling and shipping during a busy holiday season

 - When sending a gift, make sure you write “personal gift” on your Air Waybill.

 Telling Customs that your package is non-commercial by clearly stating “personal gift” after its description will help ensure you don’t attract unnecessary customs duties and taxes.
-Personal gifts worth up to 100 CHF entering Switzerland, for example, do not attract any duties or VAT.
-Gifts valued over 100 CHF may be subject to VAT.
+Please contact Customer Service for the correct values not attracting customs duties and taxes.

 - If purchasing via the internet, check to see if local taxes and duties are included in the price.